 Surveys have also been conducted on behalf of the Yorkshire Dales National Park at Langcliffe Scar and at Kilnsey Town Piece as well as recording the barns in Kettlewell and Starbotton area.
 We also carried out and published a detailed survey of Whitfield Syke mill at Embsay.

 In 2013 we were awarded a Heritage Lottery grant to excavate at Arncliffe which included running a series of day schools related to the excavation.

 UWHG members have been involved in the annual excavations at Chapel House Wood, and the subsequent post excavation analysis and recording.
 Members have also taken part in various excavations conducted by Ingleborough Archaeology Group including the lime kiln and the corn drying kiln on Kilnsey Town Piece.

 Other activities include excavating the Shell Grotto at the Wilderness Beck in Skipton for the Skipton Civic Society, participating in the Skipton Community Research Project and participating in the field walking and excavation at Yarnbury, conducted by Bradford University.
 Every year we produce a poster display for the Council for British Archaeology's Festival of Archaeology.

 We are currently engaged in a detailed study of the landscape around Kilnsey, concentrating initially on the buildings, and documentary research.
-It is intended to follow this up with investigating the routes and track ways beginning in the summer of 2016
+It is hoped to follow this up with the investigation of the routes and trackways, either late this year or in 2017